A Guide to Making an Eco-Friendly DIY Face Mask at Home

 Where To Get Reusable Face Masks

-Another option could be these Jookir Protective Face Masks.
+Another option could be these Saris and Things Breathable Face Masks.
 They are made from cotton and are also reusable.

 You should wear a face mask to protect yourself and others from any potential exposure to COVID-19.
 From a medical perspective, the virus most likely spreads through airborne droplets.
 By using face masks in public, even DIY ones, you could reduce the risk of coming in contact with coronavirus droplets.

 You should make your own face mask because the medical-grade ones should be kept available for medical staff, and besides, it has become increasingly difficult to buy them.
-Also, reusable face masks are much more friendly to the environment, since they don’t contribute to plastic waste.
+Also, a reusable face covering is much more friendly to the environment, since it doesn't contribute to plastic waste.

 The best fabric for a DIY face mask is a tight woven cloth like cotton.
 Even though you will be using multiple layers or folding the cloth over on itself, it needs to be tight enough to stop droplets.
-At the same time, make sure you avoid a fabric that is almost airtight, as it could make breathing difficult.
+At the same time, make sure you avoid a fabric for your cloth face covering that is almost airtight, as it could make breathing difficult.

 You should put a flannel fabric filter in a face mask, as it acts as an effective barrier for small particles.
 While it may not provide medical-grade protection, it should be enough for short human interactions.